buildingSMART/IFC4.3.x-sample-models/models/advanced-geometric-shape/basin-tessellation/README.md

 ﻿The triangulated tessellation is shown in Figure 472.
-It shows a basin as a santitary terminal.
+It shows a basin as a sanitary terminal.
 It corresponds to the two previous example, showing the same basin as advanced brep representation and as faceted brep representation.

 ![Basin tessellation](../../figures/examples/basin_tessellation.png)